Operation Crash-Dive: Plot

 By order of the International Air Minister, all Fireflashes are grounded pending a full safety review.
 No design flaws are uncovered, so Commander Norman orders a transatlantic test flight to identify the fault.
-During the flight, the elevator power unit (EPU), locator and radio fail, and the Fireflash loses altitude and belly-flops into the ocean.
+During the flight, the elevator power unit, locator and radio fail, and the Fireflash loses altitude and belly-flops into the ocean.
 The emergency exit jams, trapping the crew, and the aircraft sinks.
 An unidentified man, who parachuted from the undercarriage, is picked up in a helijet.

 Alan alerts Tracy Island, reporting that the Fireflash went down 180 mi from its last radioed position.
-Jeff (voiced by Peter Dyneley) orders an undersea search-and-rescue mission, dispatching Scott (voiced by Shane Rimmer) in Thunderbird 1 followed by Virgil (voiced by David Holliday) with Gordon and Brains (both voiced by David Graham) in Thunderbird 2 carrying Pod 4.
+Jeff orders an undersea search-and-rescue mission, dispatching Scott in Thunderbird 1 followed by Virgil with Gordon and Brains in Thunderbird 2 carrying Pod 4.
 Brains believes that the Fireflash sank intact and that the crew may still be alive, trapped on the seabed and running out of air.